Monster Power Outlets To Go

 When you’re traveling you never know where there might or might not be enough power outlets.
 Things to have with you:

+Skype - call the world at rock bottom pricesIt’s always confusing to use the pay phones, and they really get you when you use a hotel room for long distance (sometimes even if you use a calling card or calling local).
 Not that I always talk a lot when I travel (I do when I travel alone) but I always feel like I’m being initiated when trying to figure out long distance calling when in a foreign country.
-They only charge 2.1 cents to US phones, other countries have different rates.
-Note that the charges are just to phones, if you call someone else’s computer who us using Skype it’s free!
+They only charge 2.3 cents to US phones (plus a 4.9 cents per call fee), other countries have different rates.
+Note that the charges are just to phones, if you call someone else’s computer/smartphone/tablet who is using Skype it’s free, but that’s not always a convenience.

 Now if you’re paying for the internet it’s costing you a little more, but it’s still probably cheaper than using a phone.
 If you’ve got free internet in your room or somewhere, you’re all set.
 If you’ve got to haul your laptop down to a cafe or something it gets inconvenient, you’ll probably want a headset with microphone for some privacy.
-Keep in mind some places might not like you using up their bandwidth for a phone call, so be discrete.The goofy* thing is that it’s 2.1 cents to call the US wherever I am, from next door, Egypt or Costa Rica it’s all 2.1 cents!
-But with the same reasoning it’s 6.4 cents to call Costa Rica, that’s if I’m here in Michigan or down there.
-Of course if I’m calling someone else’s Skype computer it’s free from anywhere to anywhere.It’s always confusing to use the pay phones, and they really get you when you use a hotel room for long distance (sometimes even if you use a calling card).
+Keep in mind some places might not like you using up their bandwidth for a phone call, so be discrete.The goofy* thing is that it’s 2.3 cents to call the US wherever I am, from next door, Egypt or Costa Rica it’s all 2.3 cents!
+For 6.4 cents I can call Costa Rica, that’s if I’m here in Michigan or down there.

 Finding Electrical Outlets